 9. Waverider.
-The man-carrying vehicle for the British space programme cancelled by Harold Macmillan, saved from oblivion by ASTRA (The Association in Scotland to Research into Astronautics) with low-speed flight tests and future applications proposals, now flown by the US Air Force; new concepts and long-term prospects.
+The man-carrying vehicle for the British space programme cancelled by Harold Macmillan, developed with low-speed flight tests and future applications proposals, flown by NASA and the US Air Force; new concepts and long-term prospects.

 10. Flight in Non-terrestrial Atmospheres (the Hang-Glider’s Guide to the Galaxy).
 Aircraft for Venus, Mars, Jupiter, Titan and imaginary earthlike worlds.

 11. Earth and Sun - the Sun and its effects on Earth.